[Original version May 2, 2017; updated April 11, 2019]

 - United Arab Emirates: DAMAC Properties, a partner of the Trump Organization at its Trump World Golf Club Dubai, awarded the Middle East Subsidiary of China State Construction Engineering Corporation a $32 million contract to build a six-lane road as part of the residential piece of the golf club project called Akoya Oxygen.
 The companies’ news releases do not detail the exact timing of the contract, except to note that it was sometime in the first two months of 2017, which is around the time President Trump was inaugurated.
 The Trump Organization has said that the residential project and golf course are “totally unrelated,” despite marketing materials showing them to be intertwined.

 - Scotland: In July 2018, the Trump Organization submitted requests to local officials in Scotland for permits to build a luxury residential community, “The Trump Estate,” near the existing Trump International Golf Links in Scotland.
 The Trump Organization’s chief compliance counsel denied that the plans violate President Trump’s pledge not to pursue new deals abroad, saying it is merely “the next phase of development of a long-term” project.
 But the sheer size of the proposed community—costing nearly $200 million to build and including 500 luxury homes priced up to several million dollars each—makes it a large expansion to the current golf club, and the fact that it will require new approvals presents possible conflicts of interest.
+(Earlier, the Trump Organization had unsuccessfully sued to halt an offshore wind turbine development near the resort.
+In February 2019, a UK court ordered the Trump Organization to pay the Scottish government’s legal costs from the lawsuit.)

 - Dominican Republic: President Trump signed a licensing deal in 2007 with a local developer in the Dominican Republican, the Cap Cana Group, to build a luxury resort on the island’s east coast.
 After the financial crisis and a bitter lawsuit between the parties, the deal stalled.
 But in February 2017, after President Trump’s inauguration, the Cap Cana Group announced the project’s revival.
 Despite President Trump’s pledge that the Trump Organization would not pursue any new foreign deals during his presidency, a December 2018 investigation by Global Witness found strong evidence that the Trump Organization and the Cap Cana Group are in fact developing a new project, rather than reviving the old one (an allegation the Trump Organization denied, but without directly refuting any of the specific evidence uncovered by Global Witness).
 Also of concern is the Dominican Tourism Ministry’s December 2017 decision to allow high-rises on the beaches in Cap Cana and Punta Cana, prompting Bernardo Vega, the country’s former Ambassador to the United States, to allege that Dominican President Danilo Medina “forced the Minister of Tourism to change the rules” in order to incentivize the Trumps to invest.
 Especially after being humiliated when Trump declined to meet with President Medina in October 2017, Vega said, “Here in the palace, the president’s thoughts are that this U.S. president is angry and we better not get in his way.”